 Step 1 requires the sourcing of data for the calculation of emissions intensity.
 As Figure 7 indicates, there is one method for sourcing measured data, which is applicable to both the preferred and allowed pathway tracks.
-Signatories who are charterers are expected to already have all the necessary data for time charters, so will likely only need to source data from owners for voyage charters.
+Signatories are expected to already have all the necessary data for time charters, so will likely only need to source data from owners for voyage charters.
 If, and only if, measured data can't be sourced for ballast legs, the signatory will source estimated data.
-Signatories who are shipowners are expected to have all the data for both voyage charters and time charters and can therefore source all data internally and move on to calculation stage.
-They may request the charterer's consent to use the information, possibly by using additional clauses in the charter parties, such as provision b. in the Sea Cargo Charter Clause.
-The recommended charter party clause - the Sea Cargo Charter Clause - ensures that the appropriate data and information are requested by, and provided to, signatories by their contractual counterparties, the appropriate consents are given for the sharing of data, and appropriate privacy protections are established.23
+The recommended charter party clause - the Sea Cargo Charter Clause - ensures that the appropriate data and information are requested by, and provided to, signatories by their contractual counterparties, the appropriate consents are given for the sharing of data, and appropriate privacy protections are established.